 You are probably asking, what are the different types of rock climbing?

 As you can see, there are so many options for climbing.
 All have there benefits and challenges.
-Let’s dig in a little deeper to explore those.
+So let’s dig in a little deeper to explore those.

 Free climbing allows you more freedom on the rock face.
 Climbers are no longer using aiding equipment but instead are the rocks for climbing.